Ezviz-OpenBiz/ezviz-design-master/components/message/index.en-US.md

 ### Why I can not access context, redux, ConfigProvider `locale/prefixCls` in message?

-antd will dynamic create React instance by `ReactDOM.render` when call message methods.
+@ezviz/ezd will dynamic create React instance by `ReactDOM.render` when call message methods.
 Whose context is different with origin code located context.

 When you need context info (like ConfigProvider context), you can use `message.useMessage` to get `api` instance and `contextHolder` node.
 And put it in your children: